 - At least 93% of vehicle collisions are due to driver error compared to roadway faults.

-It doesn't help that distracted drivers along with the rising traffic in L.A. see more and more vehicles on the road yearly according to the LADOT.
-Plus car sales and vehicle registrations are rising throughout the Golden State.
-A few reasons for increased sales of autos are low gas prices, cheaper cars, and a prosperous economy.
+It doesn't help that distracted drivers, along with the rising traffic in L.A., see more and more vehicles on the road yearly, according to the LADOT.
+Plus, car sales and vehicle registrations are rising throughout the Golden State.
+A few reasons for increased auto sales are low gas prices, cheaper cars, and a prosperous economy.

 Most of all, vehicle operators are more and more distracted.
 Some of this is due to newly minted teens.
 But even adults are not safe when it comes to onboard technology like GPS, XMS type satellite radios, smartphones, and video conferencing apps like Skype.